About the bake

-Similar to a soft fluffy brioche loaf, we baked these using Allinson's Strong White Bread Flour so you can relax knowing that these patterned buns will hold their shape, ready to hand decorated with icing and mini chocolate eggs.
+Similar to a soft fluffy brioche loaf, we baked these using Allinson's Strong White Bread Flour, so you can relax knowing these patterned buns will hold their shape.
+Then you and the family can decorate them with icing and mini chocolate eggs.

 Method